davignomob-debug/ddffsdf/README.md

     end
 end)

--- // BUSCA PROMPT
-local function FindPromptDoAlvo()
+-- // BUSCA PROMPT COM FILTRO DE MUTAÇÃO local function FindPromptDoAlvo()
     for _, obj in pairs(workspace:GetDescendants()) do
         if obj:IsA("ProximityPrompt") then
             local nomeObj = (obj.Parent and obj.Parent.Name or ""):lower()
             local textoPrompt = (obj.ObjectText or ""):lower()
+            local texto = nomeObj .. " " .. textoPrompt

             for alvo in pairs(AlvosSelecionados) do
-                if nomeObj:find(alvo) or textoPrompt:find(alvo) then
+                if texto:find(alvo) then
-                    -- checa mutação se tiver selecionada
-                    if next(MutacoesSelecionadas) ~= nil then
+                    -- se nenhuma mutação selecionada, pega qualquer um if next(MutacoesSelecionadas) == nil then
-                        for mut in pairs(MutacoesSelecionadas) do
-                            if nomeObj:find(mut) or textoPrompt:find(mut) then
                         return obj
                     end
+                    -- checa se tem a mutação no texto for mut in pairs(MutacoesSelecionadas) do
+                        local variantes = MutTraducao[mut] or {mut}
+                        for _, v in ipairs(variantes) do
+                            if texto:find(v) then
+                                return obj
                             end
-                    else
-                        return obj
+                        end
                     end
                 end
             end